precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 If there is no guide for your system, find out if there are suitable system packages for the dependencies.
 Then use the [dependencies](#dependencies) section to install all missing dependencies from source.

-After all dependencies are ready to use, proceed with [building preCICE](installation-getting-source.html).'
+After all dependencies are ready to use, proceed with [configuring preCICE](installation-source-configuration).'

 ## Dependencies